top of page

 New Kingdom

-This piece carries the drawing of a seated cat facing towards the right.
-The 1st sketch as well as the final drawing were both made in red paint.
+This piece bears the drawing of a sitting cat looking to the right.
+Both the first sketch and the final drawing were done in red.
 This simple portrait was probably a practice piece.

 Drawing of an unkept man carrying bags on a stick, possibly a yoke